zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_semaphores.rst

 Private Semaphore
 -----------------

-Define the semaphore a source file using the following syntax:
+Define the semaphore in a source file using the following syntax:

 .. code-block:: c